Valis64/Vista-Automation/docs/USAGE_GUIDE.md

 The program automatically loads these files when processing a matching template.

 Open the **Template Settings** dialog from the Settings tab to create, edit or delete these JSON files directly from the GUI.
+Use the **Export** button to save all settings to a ZIP archive and **Import** to restore them.
+Importing asks for confirmation before overwriting existing files.

 ## 12. Additional Notes